Table of Contents

 The pandemic led to severe economic hardship for millions of Americans, including student loan borrowers.

-As of March 31, 2021, 42.9 million borrowers currently owe a collective $1.59 trillion in student loan debt.
-For the class of 2020 alone, the average student loan debt amounted to just under $30,000.
+Student loan debt in the United States, including private loan debt, totals $1.76 trillion.
+As of September 30, 2021, 43.4 million borrowers currently owe a collective $1.61 trillion in federal student loan debt.
+The current average federal student loan debt balance is $37,014.
 Fortunately, many borrowers have gotten some breathing room in the form of deferment on the payment of student loans.

 Understanding Student Loan Debt Assistance